Age-group triathletes include people of all ages and abilities, united in the pursuit of their own personal finish line.

 Whether you simply wish to finish the race as a weekend triathlon warrior or your goal is to aim as high as you can in the amateur world – age-groupers are your people.
 At a single race, you will meet first time participants, seasoned Ironman athletes and dedicated representatives of Canada who have travelled as part of Age Group Team Canada.

 By definition, an age-group athlete or para-athlete is an amateur athlete 16 years or older.
 Age-groupers are categorized according to gender and age bracket.

 Teams & Clubs

 Joining a club is an excellent way to get better connected to triathlon – providing opportunities to both give something back and get more out of the sport we love!
 The following list includes all sanctioned clubs for the 2018 triathlon season:

 - A & L Triathlon Club (Brandon, MB)

 - Winnipeg Triathlon Club (Winnipeg, MB)

 Each Triathlon Manitoba race event usually includes several of the following race categories.
 Other race categories (e.g. off-road triathlon, winter triathlon) may be offered at individual events.
-Check <link TriMB event calendar> listing for more information.
+Check our TriMB Event Calendar for more information.